The Moe Family Fund for Statewide and Local Partners: Grant Guidelines

 • Costs associated with community workshops, seminars, and forums

-• Public relations and/or media campaign expenses
+• Public relations and/or media or advocacy campaign expenses

 • Material and services, such as printing, photographs, and supplies (with the exception of publication projects, these costs must not to exceed 10 percent of the project budget)